 If you purchase a Series 3 watch, it will probably be running watchOS 5 out of the box, but rest assured, it doesn’t need to stay there.
-WatchOS 6 is already available and you can upgrade your Series 3 watch right away, bringing cool new features such as activity trends, period tracking, an on-watch App Store, and a new Noise app that will alert you when background sounds gets dangerously high.
+WatchOS 6 is already available and you can upgrade your Series 3 watch right away, bringing cool new features such as activity trends, period tracking, and an on-watch App Store.
 All said, it’s a big upgrade that will make your Series 3 watch feel far newer than it is.

 It uses the same bands

 While the Apple Watch Series 3 page only shows a small number of band options for sale, don’t fret: Every band Apple sells for Series 5 is compatible with Series 3: Loop, leather, Hermes, stainless steel, whatever your fancy.

 Perhaps the biggest reason to buy a Series 3 Apple Watch over a Series 5 is the money you’re going to save.
 Even with an always-on display, the Series 5 upgrade isn’t all that exciting, but next year’s release might be, with sleep tracking, better battery, smart bands, and virtual buttons all rumored to be in development.
 So, the $200 you save this year could be money well spent next September.

 Why you should buy a Series 5 over Series 3